Current as of May 15, 2020

 - Contact the Family Assistance Support Team at 877-827-2471, or by email at firstname.lastname@example.org, about any questions concerning your report.

 - Recipients of Servicemembers Group Life Insurance, offered by the VA, are entitled to a lifetime of free financial advice from FinancialPoint, an independent company whose team of professionals are experts in handling a wide range of financial matters.

 The Department of Veteran Affairs offers a number of education benefits for family members of a deceased service member.

-- The Post-9/11 GI-Bill®: If the service member transferred any months of unused Post-9/11 GI Bill® benefits before their death, a survivor may be able to start using this benefit immediately as a spouse for up to 15 years from the date of their loved one’s death.
+- The Post-9/11 GI-Bill: If the service member transferred any months of unused Post-9/11 GI Bill benefits before their death, a survivor may be able to start using this benefit immediately.
+Children must use their benefits before they turn 26.

 - Marine Gunnery Sergeant John David Fry Scholarship: Children and surviving spouses of those who died in the line of duty on or after Sept.
 11, 2001, are potentially eligible to receive the Fry Scholarship.

-- Survivor and dependents assistance: Surviving spouses are eligible for educational benefits for up to 20 years after the date of the service member’s death.
+- Survivors’ and Dependents’ Educational Assistance Program: Surviving spouses are eligible for educational benefits for up to 20 years after the date of the service member’s death.

 - Special benefits: Dependents over the age of 14 with physical or mental disabilities that impair their ability to pursue an education may receive benefits for specialized vocational or restorative training, including speech and voice correction, language retraining, lip reading, auditory training, Braille reading and writing and similar programs.
 Certain disabled or surviving spouses are also eligible.